pedrofrodenas/anlp-assigment/README.md

 ## Workflow

-1.**PDF Extraction:** The script extracts text from the PDF using PyMuPDF.
+1. **PDF Extraction:** The script extracts text from the PDF using PyMuPDF.
-2.**Article Parsing:** The extracted text is parsed to identify individual articles and their corresponding page numbers.
+2. **Article Parsing:** The extracted text is parsed to identify individual articles and their corresponding page numbers.
-3.**Summarization:** Each article is summarized using the Mistral-Nemo-Instruct LLM.
+3. **Summarization:** Each article is summarized using the Mistral-Nemo-Instruct LLM.
-4.**Topic Classification:** BERT embeddings are used to classify articles into predefined topics and subtopics.
+4. **Topic Classification:** BERT embeddings are used to classify articles into predefined topics and subtopics.

-- Topic Text: "TOPICNAME - Brief Description"
+- Topic Text: "Topic: Subtopic"
-- Pdf extracted Text: "CHAPTERNAME"
+- Pdf extracted Text: "Chpater name - Article title"
 - Tokenize(T) -> (N,)
 - Tokenize(Q) -> (M,)
 - T\_bert: Bert(Tokenize(T)) -> (N, E)
 - Q\_bert: Bert(Tokenize(Q)) -> (M, E)
 - Compute mean over token dimension
 - Mean(T\_bert) -> (1, E)
 - Mean(Q\_bert) -> (1, E)
+- Compute cosine Similarity

-5.**Abstract Summary Generation:**  The script identifies and summarizes relevant articles for the abstract summary, including page references for non-relevant articles.
+5. **Abstract Summary Generation:**  The script identifies and summarizes relevant articles for the abstract summary, including page references for non-relevant articles.
-6.**JSON Output:** The extracted data, summaries, and classifications are saved to a structured JSON file.
+6. **JSON Output:** The extracted data, summaries, and classifications are saved to a structured JSON file.

 ## File Structure